Lucas256w/Talq/README.md

 ### Prerequisites

 - You'll need to install the Backend API repository to work with the frontend, vice versa.
+- - You'll need to setup a MongoDB database.
+- You'll need to setup a cloudinary account in order to store images.

 ### Cloning the repository